 Progestin-only OCs must be taken every day, at the same time every day.
 If > 27 hours elapse between doses of a progestin-only OC, women should use a backup contraceptive method for 7 days in addition to taking the OC daily.

-For combination OC, timing is not as stringent.
-However, if combined OC users miss taking a pill, they are advised to take 2 pills the next day.
+For combination OCs, timing is not as stringent.
+However, if combined OC users miss taking a pill one day, they are advised to take 2 pills the next day.
 If they forget to take a pill for 2 days, they should resume taking the OC each day and should use a backup contraceptive method for 7 days.
 If they forget to take a pill for 2 days and have had unprotected sex in the 5 days before forgetting to take the pill, they can consider taking emergency contraception.

 The timing for starting combination OCs after pregnancy varies: